peteroupc/peteroupc.github.io/requestsother.md

 - The shape is closed, has nonzero finite volume, and has a boundary of measure zero.
 - The **InShape** implementation can determine only _pointwise_ whether a point is either outside the shape, or on or inside the shape.
 - The **InShape** implementation has access to arbitrary-precision arithmetic, as well as interval arithmetic using arbitrary-precision rational numbers.
 See [**my library**](https://github.com/peteroupc/peteroupc.github.io/blob/master/interval.py), for example.
-- Other than this, it doesn't matter how the shape is described -- it could be described as a sequence of line and/or curve segments describing the shape's outline; as a signed distance function; as an inequality; as a union or intersection of multiple shapes; etc.
+- Other than this, it doesn't matter how the shape is described -- it could be described as a sequence of line segments, curve segments, or both describing the shape's outline; as a signed distance function; as an inequality; as a union or intersection of multiple shapes; etc.

 The **InShape** implementation is given an axis-aligned bounding box as input.
 The goal is to correctly classify the box just by evaluating the shape _pointwise_.